-Animals that have existing identification do not need to be reidentified upon the occurrence of these events if the existing identification meets the criteria for identification prescribed by the state veterinarian and the existing identification is recorded in the herd inventory.
-The state veterinarian shall prescribe the methods by which cervids shall be identified.

-- (3) The owner must keep a complete, accurate, and current herd inventory.
-A herd inventory shall include the following: - (A) A record of each animal that is part of the herd, its identification, the date the animal was identified, and the event triggering its identification. - (B) A record of each animal that is added to the herd, including the date the animal is added and the source of the animal.
-If the source of the animal is from outside the owner's herd, the name and address of the source. - (C) A record of each animal that is removed from the herd, the cause for removal (sale, escape, death by accident, or death by other means), the date removed, and the name and address of the animal's destination. - (4) Upon request of the state veterinarian, the owner or custodian of the animals must do the following: - (A) Provide the state veterinarian access to or a copy of the written herd inventory. - (B) Present each animal in the herd to the state veterinarian for inspection and verification of identification. - (C) Provide access to any animal in the herd for testing, identification, or evaluation. - (5) Upon the death of any animal in the herd for any reason the owner shall immediately notify the state veterinarian.
-The state veterinarian may inspect any dead cervid and take tissues or other material necessary or helpful for detecting disease.
-The owner shall dispose of the remaining carcass as directed by the state veterinarian.
-The state veterinarian may require that the owner identify the carcass in a particular manner.
-The owner must allow the state veterinarian to collect samples from any animal sent to slaughter.
+- Sec.
+3. (a) The owner of a cervid located in Indiana must meet the following requirements: - (1) The owner shall register with the state veterinarian each location where his or her cervids are kept. - (2) Every animal in the herd must be uniquely identified.
+The state veterinarian shall prescribe the methods by which cervids shall be identified. - (3) The owner must keep a complete, accurate, and current herd inventory.
+A herd inventory shall include the following: - (A) A record of each animal that is part of the herd and its identification. - (B) A record of each animal that is added to the herd, including the date the animal is added and the source of the animal.
+If the source of the animal is from outside the owner's herd, the name and address of the source. - (C) A record of each animal that is removed from the herd, including the date removed and the name and address of the animal's destination. - (4) Upon request of the state veterinarian, the owner or custodian of the animals must do the following: - (A) Provide the state veterinarian access to or a copy of the written herd inventory. - (B) Present each animal in the herd to the state veterinarian for inspection and verification of identification. - (C) Provide access to any animal in the herd for testing, identification, or evaluation.

-- (6) The herd must be enclosed in a perimeter fence that is made from materials that will prevent cervids from entering or leaving through the structure, has no openings that will allow ingress or egress, and measures at least eight (8) feet from the ground to the top of the fence at all parts of the structure.
+- (5) Upon the death of any animal in the herd for any reason the owner shall immediately notify the state veterinarian.
+The state veterinarian may inspect any dead cervid and take tissues or other material necessary or helpful for detecting CWD.
+The owner shall dispose of the remaining carcass as directed by the state veterinarian. - (6) The herd must be enclosed in a perimeter fence that is made from materials that will prevent cervids from entering or leaving through the structure, has no openings that will allow ingress or egress, and measures at least eight (8) feet from the ground to the top of the fence at all parts of the structure.
 The state veterinarian may approve a perimeter fence enclosing smaller cervids that is lower than eight (8) feet if the fence is likely to contain the animals. - (b) The state veterinarian may conduct an epidemiologic evaluation of any cervid herd, including testing any animal if it furthers the goal of animal disease surveillance and control.
 The state veterinarian may consider all relevant factors, including the length of time the herd has been under a CWD surveillance program, the herd's health history, the potential effects of any additions to the herd, and the potential effect of wild cervids on the herd when evaluating herds under this subsection. - (c) The requirements in this section do not apply to a person possessing a dead wild cervid taken pursuant to a hunting permit issued by the Indiana department of natural resources.
-(Indiana State Board of Animal Health; 345 IAC 2-7-3; filed Jan 4, 2001, 1:59 p.m.: 24 IR 1339; readopted filed May 2, 2001, 1:45 p.m.: 24 IR 2895; filed Sep 12, 2002, 1:07 p.m.: 26 IR 347; filed Sep 5, 2003, 8:41 a.m.: 27 IR 92)
+(Indiana State Board of Animal Health; 345 IAC 2-7-3; filed Jan 4, 2001, 1:59 p.m.: 24 IR 1339; readopted filed May 2, 2001, 1:45 p.m.: 24 IR 2895; filed Sep 12, 2002, 1:07 p.m.: 26 IR 347)